Last Updated on October 26, 2023 by Sorin Petroj

-According to all the rules of table tennis, there must be one black and one red rubber.
-So, if you are not buying a ready-made racket, then be careful when ordering rubbers to be of different colors.
+According to all the table tennis rules, one black and one red rubber must be.
+So, if you are not buying a ready-made racket, be careful when ordering different colors of rubbers.

-They must also have rubbers in different colors so that the opponent can recognize the difference.
+They must also have different-colored rubbers so the opponent can recognize the difference.

 How do I choose a table tennis racket for a child who has just started playing?

-This is a very important question where parents or coaches should pay attention to.
-Table tennis coaches know what is best for children, but many parents think that the most expensive racket is immediately the best, and so they make a big mistake at the start.
+This is a fundamental question that parents or coaches should pay attention to.
+Table tennis coaches know what is best for children, but many parents think that the most expensive racket is immediately the best, so they make a big mistake at the start.

 Children starting to learn the basic moves in table tennis should have a slower and lighter racket.
-They are just learning the basics and must have good control over the ball and secondly, not injure themselves or spoil the technique.
+They are just learning the basics and must have reasonable control over the ball and, secondly, not injure themselves or spoil the technique.

-So, as a conclusion and advice to all parents, consult a coach and take your child a slower racket until he progresses.
-You will easily change to faster and harder later when he has already learned all the moves technically well.
+So, as a conclusion and advice to all parents, consult a coach and take your child on a slower racket until he progresses.
+You will quickly change to faster and harder later when he has already learned all the moves technically well.

 How often should I change my table tennis racket?

-An extremely important question to keep in mind when thinking about how to choose a table tennis racket.
+This is an essential question to remember when considering how to choose a table tennis racket.

 In general, it is the choice of each of us, but it is not good to change often.
-The reason is that not only do you get used to it, but also your reflexes, technique, coordination.
-By changing the racket, especially the blade, you have a completely different feeling and control, and then you will perform certain moves differently.
+The reason is that you get used to not only it but also your reflexes, technique, and coordination.
+By changing the racket, especially the blade, you have a different feeling and control, and then you will perform certain moves differently.

-We recommend a change when you learn all the basic moves and another possible change when you strengthen physically and progress to such an extent that the old racket no longer gives you the maximum.
-You can change rubbers more often, depending on how you have progressed.
+We recommend a change when you learn all the basic moves and another possible change when you strengthen physically and progress to the extent that the old racket no longer gives you the maximum.
+You can change rubbers more often, depending on how you have gone.

-We have listed down a detailed overview of things you should look for while purchasing the rackets.
-Ensure to look for the type of handle, blade, grip tape, side tape, speed, spin, control, and glue.
+We have listed a detailed overview of things you should look for while purchasing rackets.
+Look for a handle, blade, grip tape, side tape, speed, spin, control, and glue.